-Since our inception, our primary sources of liquidity have been generated by our operations, sales of common stock, preferred stock, warrants to purchase common stock and preferred stock and cash from debt financings, including convertible notes.
+Since our inception, our primary sources of liquidity have been generated by our operations, sales of common stock, preferred stock, warrants to purchase common stock and preferred stock and cash from debt financings, including Convertible Notes.

-As of December 31, 2021, we had \$88.4 million of cash and cash equivalents and convertible notes, net outstanding of \$126.4 million.
-Our accumulated deficit as of December 31, 2021, was \$788.7 million.
-For the year ended December 31, 2021, we had a net loss of \$247.4 million and cash used in operations of \$167.5 million.
+As of December 31, 2022, we had \$30.5 million of cash and cash equivalents and \$127.8 million of Convertible Notes, net outstanding.
+Our accumulated deficit as of December 31, 2022, was \$826.8 million.
+For the year ended December 31, 2022, we had a net loss of \$38.2 million and cash used in operations of \$64.4 million.
 Our primary requirements for liquidity have been to fund our working capital needs, capital expenditures, dividends, research and development, and general corporate needs.

-While we have greatly reduced our cash burn following the Strategic Transformation and we are forecasting our spend to be less than our current cash and cash equivalents for the next 12 months, we have not yet built a track record for our lower spend profile.
-As a result, we have not completely eliminated the risks surrounding our ability to fund our operations for at least 12 months from the issuance date of the consolidated financial statements for the year ended December 31, 2021, without relying on additional funding.
-As a result, there is substantial doubt about our ability to continue as a going concern for 12 months following the issuance date of the consolidated financial statements for the year ended December 31, 2021.
-We therefore intend to raise additional capital through equity offerings and/or debt financings or from other potential sources of liquidity, which may include new collaborations, licensing or other commercial agreements for one or more of our research programs or patent portfolios.
+While we have greatly reduced our cash burn following the Strategic Transformation, we do not expect that our current cash and cash equivalents will be sufficient to fund our operations for at least 12 months from the issuance date of the consolidated financial statements for the year ended December 31, 2022, and will require additional capital to fund our operations.
+As a result, substantial doubt exists about our ability to continue as a going concern for 12 months following the issuance date of the consolidated financial statements for the year ended December 31, 2022.
+We therefore intend to raise additional capital through equity offerings, including our ATM Facility, and/or debt financings or from other potential sources of liquidity, which may include new collaborations, licensing or other commercial agreements for one or more of our research programs or patent portfolios.
 Adequate funding, if needed, may not be available to us on acceptable terms, or at all.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or other operations.
 If any of these events occur, our ability to achieve our operational goals would be adversely affected.
 Our future capital requirements and the adequacy of available funds will depend on many factors, including those described in "Risk Factors."
 Depending on the severity and direct impact of these factors on us, we may be unable to secure additional financing to meet our operating requirements on terms favorable to us, or at all.
-Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.
+Our ability to raise additional funds may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from global political tensions and economic uncertainty.